Unsinkable Sam: Contemporary reports

 On 14 November 1941, the aircraft carrier was torpedoed and sank a short distance from Gibraltar, where she was returning after ferrying aircraft to Malta in Operation Perpetual.
 The sinking was announced the same day, and two days later on 16 November the Admiralty confirmed that only one man had been killed.
 The newspaper reports noted that "most of" the ship's six cats had been saved – though not her canaries.

-A Reuters wire story from Gibraltar on 18 November claimed that a black cat had been found floating on a plank after Ark Royal sank and rescued; he was identified as "Oscar", formerly a pet aboard the Bismarck, who had been rescued by the destroyer and transferred at some point to Ark Royal before she sank.
+A Reuters wire story from Gibraltar on 18 November claimed that a black cat had been found floating on a plank after Ark Royal sank and was rescued; he was identified as "Oscar", formerly a pet aboard the Bismarck, who had been rescued by the destroyer and transferred at some point to Ark Royal before she sank.
 He was rescued "having lost two of his nine lives".
 An interview with three survivors by the Yorkshire Post a few days later quoted a petty officer as saying that "both the ship's cats" had been saved, "Oscar (previously the pet of the Bismarck's crew) and Parry".
-(The number of cats were aboard varied dramatically in different reports – a Daily Express journalist who witnessed the sinking mentioned an unnamed ginger cat, "one of dozens", carried overboard by a rating.)
+(The number of cats aboard varied dramatically in different reports – a Daily Express journalist who witnessed the sinking mentioned an unnamed ginger cat, "one of dozens", carried overboard by a rating.)

 "Oscar" reappeared in the press in early December, when he was reported by the Northern Irish papers to have been taken to the Derry Sailor's Rest and given to the manager there, Margaret Hill of Enniscorthy.
 One of these reports was the first to add the embellishment that he had been aboard Cossack when she was sunk, not merely transferred.
 In February 1942, Hill married an American technician, Paul Boone, and reported she planned to take Oscar with her to America after the war.
 In March, he was the focus of a program on Armed Forces Radio broadcast from Derry, where "Oscar himself made himself heard to millions of listeners".